 Definition For Balanced Force

-Sep 17, 2025 · 6 min read
+6 min read

-Understanding Balanced Forces: A Comprehensive Guide
+Understanding Balanced Forces: A practical guide

 What are Balanced Forces?

 This concept is governed by Newton's First Law of Motion, also known as the law of inertia.
-The law states that an object at rest stays at rest and an object in motion stays in motion with the same speed and in the same direction unless acted upon by an unbalanced force.
+Worth adding: the law states that an object at rest stays at rest and an object in motion stays in motion with the same speed and in the same direction unless acted upon by an unbalanced force.
 Balanced forces, by definition, are not unbalanced, meaning they do not cause a change in the object's motion.

 Examples of Balanced Forces in Everyday Life